-Earlier this year, the Chinese e-commerce giant opened its Flyzoo hotel, described as an "ultra-modern boutique with 290 rooms combining hospitality and technology".
+Earlier this year the Chinese e-commerce giant opened its Flyzoo hotel, described as an “ultra-modern boutique with 290 rooms that combine hospitality and technology”.

-The hotel of the future is the first in the world to bypass the entire check-in process and assignment of keys and rooms, leaving all management to the same users.
+The hotel of the future is the first in the world to bypass the entire check-in and key and room assignment process, leaving all management to the users themselves.

-Reservations and payments are made with an app, the reception is entrusted to an interactive kiosk and the entrance to the rooms takes place with facial recognition.
+Reservations and payments are made with an app, reception is entrusted to an interactive kiosk and entry into the rooms takes place with facial recognition.

 Automatic hotel